Did you catch this article in the New York Times? A Nation of Weavers.

 Beautiful.
-Do you know any weavers?
-The Global Health world is filled with them–I have had the joyful opportunity to work alongside of amazing community health workers and peer educators who know everyone in their community and who care deeply about making their community a better place for all.
+Do you know any?
+They make up the Global Health world –I joyfully worked alongside of amazing community health workers and peer educators who know everyone in their community and who care deeply about making their community a better place for all.

 May we know them.
 May we be them.